 Gaming Performance

-Typing Comfort
+Typing Accuracy

-Gesture Control
+Gesture Recognition

-Consistent friction ensures reliable gesture recognition.
+Consistent friction ensures reliable gesture detection, especially for complex multi-touch inputs.

 Materials Used in Smartphone Glass